PeopleForBikes/brokenspoke-analyzer/docs/source/usage.md

 setup.

-Using Compose is just a simpler way to run the PostGIS container with the right parameters (environment variables, network, volume, etc.)
+Using Compose is just a simpler way to run the PostGIS container with the right parameters (environment variables, network, volume, etc.).

 ## Using brokenspoke-analyzer in the docker container